Human Rights

 The Company has been conducting human rights risk assessment annually since 2014 covering our own operations, throughout business value chain, other activities related to our business and new business relations (mergers, acquisitions, joint ventures, etc.) to assess risks caused by the Company, and to determine mitigation measures.
 All identified risks, which cover the risks from key activities of both onshore and offshore assets in every phase; for example, seismic survey, exploration and appraisal drilling, development and production, recruitment, supply chain management and security management from the start of M&A due diligence through decommissioning, are to be recorded in PTTEP's Human Rights Risk Register.

 Additionally, to prevent and mitigate risks that could potentially lead to human rights violations arising from direct operations, the Company assessed the human rights risks associated with the coup in the Republic of the Union of Myanmar where significant human rights issues were flagged.
 Significant human rights issues were identified in 2 areas: (1) the safety and security of employees and contractors at the operational sites during the coup and (2) controversy from our operational continuity to supply natural gas to Myanmar and Thailand for the generating of electricity.
-Currently, both projects supply natural gas for the generating of electricity which is basic necessity for improving people's standard of living, driving economic growth and developing the country.
+Currently, both projects supply natural gas for the generating of electricity which is basic necessity for improving people’s standard of living, driving economic growth and developing the country.
 Besides, an equitable access to energy is a fundamental human right that all people are entitled to.
-The Company has been closely monitoring the situation with a primary concern on the employees' safety and the Republic of the Union of Myanmar's energy security.
+The Company has been closely monitoring the situation with a primary concern on the employees’ safety and the Republic of the Union of Myanmar’s energy security.
 For this matter, the Workplace Coordination Committee (WCC) has been established to address issues related to Safety, Security, Health, and Environment (SSHE) and the well-being of relevant stakeholders such as employees, contractors, etc. PTTEP aligns with international human rights standards and honours the cultures, traditions, values and applicable laws of all countries where we operate, including the Republic of the Union of Myanmar.
+At the same time, PTTEP continues to implement social development projects in Myanmar that currently benefit more than 200,000 people annually.
+Additionally, PTTEP has provided humanitarian aid, including donations of rice, food, medicines, and mobile medical units to assist those affected by the ongoing conflict who have sought refuge in safe areas.
+The Company has also contributed to flood relief efforts nationwide by providing emergency relief kits and financial donations.

 The Company has consolidated the data from the human rights risk assessment by operating assets and non-operated joint ventures, including mitigation and remediation measures, as shown in the Human Rights Performance Data.